 A circular economy looks beyond the current take-make-dispose extractive business model and aims to redefine growth, focusing on positive society-wide benefits.

 It is based on three principles: 1) design out waste and pollution; 2) keep products and materials in use; and 3) regenerate natural systems.

 A circular economy requires that we move away from the consumption of finite (non-renewable) resources and that we design waste out of the system.

 In our fabrics we are using more and more sustainable and/or recycled fibers such as organic cotton, recycled cotton, recycled PET, Tencel/eucalyptus, hemp, wool, silk,

 Non-violent silk, Ahimsa Silk or Peace Silk, is produced from cocoons without killing the pupae inside or without sacrificing animal life.

 “Ahimsa”, meaning “nonviolence”, is a philosophy of many eastern religions, stating that humans should refrain from inflicting suffering on others, including non-human and even non-animal life.
 In this process silk worm can complete their life cycle and finally fly away as a beautiful butterfly.

 Organic wool yarn is wool that comes from sheep that have not been exposed to chemicals like pesticides and are kept in humane and good farm conditions.
-For all the handcrafted work done in YMK Atelier, all the used wool is harvested at Dutch farms, and is processed and dyed, spun and
+For all the handcrafted work done in YMK Atelier, all the used wool is harvested at Dutch farms, and is processed, dyed and spun in The Netherlands.

 Organic cotton farming was developed by social entrepreneurs, farmers and NGOs who – like many of us – did not like the overuse of pesticides, or the social problems caused by production practice, including farmer debt and sickness caused by chemicals.